 Who Should Take this Course:

-The AIARE 2 is a three-day course for those who have taken an AIARE 1 and Avalanche Rescue and have had at least a year of backcountry travel experience.
-The AIARE 2 provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.
+The Recreational Level 2 is a three-day course for those who have taken an Rec 1 and Avalanche Rescue and have had at least a year of backcountry travel experience.
+The Rec 2 provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.
 For those who have not taken the Avalanche Rescue Course, the Level 2 certificate will be issued after completion of the 1-day Rescue Course.

 Participants must have the ability to travel in avalanche terrain via skis or splitboard.
-An AIARE 1 Course (strongly recommended) or equivalent Level 1 training is required.
-A winter of practical experience after the Level 1 course is required before taking the AIARE 2 course.
+A Rec Level 1 Course (required) or equivalent Level 1 training is required.
+A winter of practical experience after the Level 1 course is required before taking the Rec 2 course.